JupiterOne/graph-nmap/README.md

 # graph-nmap

-This is a local/unmanaged integration that scans vulnerability reports from [Vuls.io](https://vuls.io) scans and ingests the findings into JupiterOne (J1).
+This is a local/unmanaged integration that processes discovered hosts from [Nmap](https://nmap.org/) scans and ingests the findings into JupiterOne (J1).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites